French high court quashes Islamic finance measure

 A statement from the Council stressed that the provision was being challenged "not on the grounds of its content but rather over the procedure followed in parliament."

-A government report last year estimated that France could tap into EUR 120 billion (USD 179 billion) in capital from Islamic finance by making adjustments to its tax and banking laws.
+A government report last year estimated that France could tap into 120 billion euros (179 billion dollars) in capital from Islamic finance by making adjustments to its tax and banking laws.

 Home to Europe’s biggest Muslim minority, France is hoping to unseat London as the European hub for Islamic banking, offering products that comply with Sharia law.